Samakwan

 Samakwan means “water” in the Maliseet language.
 This name has been suggested by the Maliseet of Viger First Nation in Cacouna, a village near which female and young belugas come to socialize.

-We assume Samakwan to be a female since every time we have encountered her she has always been in groups composed of females and young.
+We assume Samakwan to be a female since every time we have encountered it it has always been in groups composed of females and young.
 Within their summer range, females form large communities in which they care for newborns and young.
 These communities are associated with traditional territories, which explains why, more often than not, we find the same females in the same sectors.
 They tend not to join other communities.

 We have observed Samakwan with a newborn on one occasion.
 At the present moment we are unable to confirm their relationship, because some females will care for calves other than their own.
 Eventually, DNA analysis from a biopsy taken from the animal’s back could reveal more about its history and lineage.